Female Packing List for Sri Lanka

 Sri Lanka is one of those countries that has a bit of mystery to it.
 Whilst a popular tourist destination in it’s own right, it’s often overlooked for neighboring South East Asia, or closer yet, India.
 Therefore you can be a little less sure of what to expect when visiting the island nation.
 Luckily for most, there isn’t too much variation in what to pack for Sri Lanka throughout different seasons.

 Tourists tend to stick to the side of the island with favorable weather, so the packing list doesn’t change too much throughout the year.
 However, even if visiting a particular side in off season, it’s as simple as adding rain gear and enclosed shoes.
-Snow and freezing temperatures aren’t a common site in this lush island nation.
+Snow and freezing temperatures aren’t a common site in this beautiful island nation.

 What to Wear in Sri Lanka